AdaGold/betsy/README.md

 - User based application logic
 - User authentication
 - Agile practices
+- Feature branch management with Git
 - Group project ownership

-#### Guidelines
+## Guidelines
 - Groups of three or four will collaborate in pairs or individually and will report to their assigned Project Manager (one of the instructors)
 - Use a task manager like [Trello](http://trello.com) to track your team's efforts
 - Build a logical user-flow that moves across multiple controllers and models
 - Use HTML/CSS to style your website

-### Restrictions
+###Restrictions
 - Do not use gems for user authentication (such as Devise)

-### Getting Started
+## Getting Started
 1. As a group decide on an app name (this may help lead the aesthetic)
 1. As a group decide on a team name (this will amuse your instructors)
-1. Create a branch on the master repo with your team name
 1. Have one person on your team fork/clone the project master as per usual
+  1. Add all other team members as collaborators
+  1. Each team member should clone the repo to their computer
 1. Figure out your workflow for the project, re: Git and Task management
   1. Determine who will be the Stand Up Leader and Task Leader for the first week
 1. Create a Trello board and ensure that all team members and instructors have access
-1. Setup a basic Rails application (without using Minitest, but WITH RSpec), and submit a baseline PR with the generated application.
+1. Review the User Storie below and create Trello tasks to represent them
+1. Slack your team name, app name, and link to your trello board to your Project Manager

-### Expectations
+## Expectations
 Build an online system for listing, selling, reviewing, and buying a wide variety of products listed by multiple merchants.

-#### General Requirements
+### General Requirements
-- RSpec tests for
+- Unit tests and/or specs for
   - Controllers
   - Models
-  - Routes (optional)
+  - Routes
 - Test code coverage (using SimpleCov)
   - 90% for all controller and model classes

+### User Stories
 #### Guest User (Unauthenticated)
 As a guest to the website (not signed in) I **can**:

 - Browse all products